ipfs/ipfs-docs/docs/concepts/privacy-and-encryption.md

 Changing your reprovider settings to "pinned" or "roots" will keep your node from announcing itself as a provider of non-pinned CIDs that are in your cache — so you can still use pinning to provide other nodes with content that you care about and want to make sure continues to be available over IPFS.

 **The most private option is "roots"**, as it will only announce "direct" or "recursive" pins and not "indirect" pins, however, please, keep in mind that some applications like *Bitswap* will still respond to requests for indirect pins if the CID is present in the wantlist.
+**Either way, you should assume that your CIDs are public information, regardless of the option chosen.**

 ### Using a public gateway